simshaun/recurr/README.md

 Warnings
 ---------------

+- **Monthly recurring rules **
-- Monthly recurring rules: **If your start date is on the 29th, 30th, or 31st, Recurr will skip the months that have less than that number of days.** This behavior is configurable:
+  By default, if your start date is on the 29th, 30th, or 31st, Recurr will skip following months that don't have at least that many days.
+  *(e.g. Jan 31 + 1 month = March)*

+This behavior is configurable:

 ```php
 $timezone    = 'America/New_York';